top of page

 Because it is precious and has many benificial effects, far more, than a simple spice.

-150-170 flowers must be hand plucked and processed in order to get 1 gram of dried saffron stigmas.
+150-170 crocus flowers must be hand plucked and processed in order to get 1 gram of dried saffron stigmas.

-Satemo Saffron is checked every year by a certified aboratory analysis to have all catergory I values, a quality only found in the best hand selected saffrons worldwide.
+Satemo Saffron is checked every year by a certified laboratory analysis in France to have all catergory I values, a quality only found in the best hand selected saffrons worldwide.
 What distinguishes our single origin saffron from Satemo is its fruity-floral character.
 Some of our customers claim it is softer in dishes and drinks and thus better accepted by children or adolescents as the saffrons from Iran, the worlds leading producer.

 pencil1_frame.jpg